Diversion Frequently Asked Questions

 5. I am an LVN.
 Can I Participate in the BRN's Diversion Program?

 By law, only Registered Nurses are eligible to participate in the BRN's Diversion Program.
-However, LVNs may want to attend nurse support group meetings if they are experiencing a problem with chemical dependency or mental illness.
+However, LVNs may want to attend nurse support group meetings if they are experiencing a problem with substance use disorder or mental illness.
 Please refer to the nurse support group listing on this website for information on where those groups meet and how to contact the facilitator.

 6. I have had one DUI, is this program for me?